• Skip to primary navigation

 📝 Instructions Overview

-Detailed instructions for making this potato salad recipe are in the recipe card below, but here's an overview!
+Detailed instructions for making this roasted potato salad recipe are in the recipe card below, but here's an overview!

 Step 1